-Alessandro Biondi has been involved as member of the Program Committee of the three top conferences in the area of real-time systems (RTSS, ECRTS, RTAS) and other two top-class conferences in the area of embedded systems (EMSOFT, DAC).
+Alessandro Biondi has been involved as member of the Program Committee of top conferences in the area of real-time, embedded, and cyber-physical systems.
 He is Associate Editor of Journal of Real-Time Systems (Springer), the major journal on time-critical computing, and he served as reviewer for most IEEE/ACM Transactions journals that cover research on embedded and cyber-physical systems.
 He served as TPC Vice-Chair of EMSOFT 2023, TPC Chair of EMSOFT 2024, and TPC Track Co-Chair of ETFA 2023 and 2022.

-Alessandro Biondi is also co-founder of two spin-off companies: Accelerat, focused on software solutions for safe, secure, and predictable cyber-physical systems, and Wriggle Solutions, focused on real-time tyre monitoring systems.
+Alessandro Biondi is also co-founder of two spin-off companies: Accelerat, focused on software solutions for safe, secure, and predictable cyber-physical systems, and Wriggle Solutions (IP now acquired), focused on real-time tyre monitoring systems.
 Wriggle Solutions received seven awards for startup companies at both the national and international level, and the SME Instrument grant from the European Commission.